-Cold Weather Shooting – Equipment
+Cold Weather Shooting – THE PAIN OF IT ALL!!

-So once you have dressed for the weather what else should you do to make cold weather shooting enjoyable?
+What should you do to make cold weather shooting enjoyable?

 Cold weather shooting tips on my Youtube channel